-In January 2017 we entered into an OEM agreement with Esthetic Education, LLC to private label the STRATAPEN device.
+In January 2017, we entered into an OEM agreement with Esthetic Education, LLC to private label the STRATAPEN device.
 STRATAPEN® MicroSystems is a micropigmentation device that provides advanced technology offering exceptional results.
-This contract expired in January 2020.
+This contract expired in January 2020, but we continue to sell this product on a purchase order basis.